AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/cloud-manager/user-access-new-relic.md

 ### O agente APM da minha conta do New Relic One foi interrompido.
 O que aconteceu? {#deactivated}

 [Agentes APM são interrompidos](#limitations) se nenhuma atividade for detectada por 90 dias ou mais.
-Abra um tíquete de suporte por meio da [Portal de suporte do AEM](https://helpx.adobe.com/br/enterprise/using/support-for-experience-cloud.html) se quiser reativar o agente APM para seus ambientes do AEMaaCS.
+Siga as mesmas etapas no [Ativar a subconta do New Relic One](#activate-sub-account) seção deste documento para reativar a subconta do New Relic One.